Jacqueline Creft: Execution

 In the tense days of early October 1983, Creft met in private with Maurice Bishop, being one of the few that visited him.
 When Bishop was placed under house arrest on 12 October 1983, at his home in Mount Wheldale, she went to visit him the next day.
 Security warned her that if she saw him, she would be arrested.
 According to reports, she accepted this.

-At midday on October 19, 1983, a student from the Grenada Boys' Secondary School (GBSS), Thomas Cadore, led a group that surrounded the Mount Wheldale house where Bishop was confined and released him and Creft.
+At midday on 19 October 1983, a student from the Grenada Boys' Secondary School (GBSS), Thomas Cadore, led a group that surrounded the Mount Wheldale house where Bishop was confined and released him and Creft.
 Bishop was led to Fort Rupert by a crowd celebrating his release, and Creft decided to follow him.
 The army, under the command of General Hudson Austin, took action against Bishop's supporters.
 They arrested the leader and several members of his government and followers, including Creft, lined them up against a wall, and shot them.

-In December 1986, 14 people (including Bernard and Phyllis Coard) were convicted of murder, and 3 of manslaughter – the so-called Grenada 17 – for their role in the killings.
+In December 1986, 14 people (including Bernard and Phyllis Coard) were convicted of murder, and three of manslaughter – the so-called Grenada 17 – for their role in the killings.
 Death sentences were given for the murder charges, but these were subsequently commuted to life imprisonment.
 In 2008 and 2009, all of the remaining prisoners were released.

 Personal life

-According to texts published after her death, Jacqueline Creft and Maurice Bishop maintained a romantic relationship since his time as a student at Carleton University, despite the fact that he was married.
+According to texts published after her death, Creft had maintained a romantic relationship with Maurice Bishop since his time as a student at Carleton University, despite the fact that he was married.
 It was an "open" and public relationship.
 They had a son, Vladimir, who was born on 4 December 1977, and died in 1994 after being stabbed at a nightclub in Toronto.
-In the Wilberforce cemetery there is a bust of Maurice Bishop next to Vladimir's tombstone, whose date of death is erroneously given as 1995.
-Some media have indicated that Creft was pregnant with their second son, and that's why Bishop had begged for her to be left alive.
+In the Wilberforce cemetery, there is a bust of Maurice Bishop next to the tombstone of Vladimir Creft, whose year of death is erroneously given as 1995.
+Some media have indicated that Jacqueline Creft was pregnant with their second son, with that being the reason why Bishop had begged for her to be left alive.
 This information could not be confirmed, as Creft's body has not been found.
 In the 1986 trial of the Grenada 17, a witness testified that the bodies had been burned with gasoline.
 Jacqueline Creft was survived by her mother and father Lynn and Allan Creft and four siblings: Colleen Mahy, Michael Creft, Claudette Warner and Selwyn Creft.